-Answer: Yes.
+If you are wondering if the official Monopoly rules are available online after losing or misplacing them, you've come to the right place.
+Yes.
 Hasbro has the official rules for editions of all of its games available on its website as PDF files for reading, downloading, and printing.
 If you are looking for standard Monopoly, here are the Monopoly rules in PDF format from Hasbro.

 How to Find the Official Monopoly Rules for Your Edition

-Hasbro has over 100 different Monopoly editions, and you can find the rules for each from the Consumer Care link on their homepage.
+Hasbro has more than 100 different Monopoly editions, and you can find the rules for each from the Consumer Care link on their homepage.
 From there, select Toy and Game Instructions and use the search box if you have a specific edition you are looking for.
 You can search by name or product number, so if you have the product number, you can ensure you are getting the correct rule list.

 The classic Monopoly rules at Hasbro appear more than once on the list.
 The version linked above is well-scanned, and the text is available to copy and paste if you wish to do so.
 There is another version that is very poorly scanned, with crooked pages, and done as an image so you can't copy or paste from it.